Welfare benefits

 Further details on how this overall benefit cap works can be found here: Benefit Cap.

-If you have one or more ‘extra’ bedrooms in your home, your Housing Benefit could be reduced.
+If you have one or more ‘spare’ bedrooms in your home, your benefit could be reduced.

-If you have one ‘extra’ bedroom, your housing benefit will be reduced by 14 percent of your total rent.
-If you have two, your housing benefit will be reduced by 25 percent of your total rent.
-Please click here for more information.
+If you have one ‘spare’ bedroom, your award will be reduced by 14 percent of your total rent.
+If you have two or more your award will be reduced by 25 percent of your total rent

 You're expected to share a bedroom, if you're: